Thrive Tokyo’s Purpose

 Katheryn Gronauer is an Executive Coach specializing in Leadership, Culture, and Wellness.
 Her personal website is www.katheryngronauer.com.

-Regarding culture, Katheryn helps professionals learn how to understand the work culture in Japan through private training.
-She is an ICF-certified coach with certifications in leadership and wellness coaching from the Center for Executive Coaching and the Institute for Integrative Nutrition.
+She is an ICF-certified coach (PCC) with certifications in leadership and wellness coaching from the Center for Executive Coaching and the Institute for Integrative Nutrition.
 More importantly, she grew up between Japan and the US with first-hand experience growing up with Japanese culture and understanding objectively what is different from others.

 Katheryn is also a Tedx Speaker (“The Sento Mindset”) as well as a professional writer for JapanToday, Savvy, Women’s Health, HuffPost and more.
 She has authored the book Confessions of a Yo-yo Dieter on her experience of losing 40 pounds with Western and Eastern health concepts.